bjpop/cnv_analysis/README.md

 case_control_cnvs --merged merged_cnvs_by_family.tsv --all data_all.tsv
 ```

-Generate graphs of CNV relations:
+Generate graphs of CNV relations.
+Graphs can be explored using Cytoscape.
 ```
 graph_cnvs case_control_by_family.tsv